PamilerinId/PortalServer/README.md

-# PortalServer
+# PortalServer(Django)
-api server for school management system
+Server backend for School management portal using DRF